Vanherwegentim/CompSciSchakel/Computer_Networks/Computer Networks.md

 **BGP of border gateway protocol**

+Internal BGP is used by the boundary routers of an AS to get to know each the routes of the other boundary routers.

 ### Mobile Connectivity

 - The problem of keeping mobile hosts connected as they change location: